cnr-isti-vclab/PyMeshLab/docs/filter_list.rst

 .. data:: compute_scalar_by_shape_diameter_function_per_vertex

+   *MeshLab filter name*: 'Compute Shape-Diameter Function'

+   .. raw:: html

+      Compute Shape-Diameter Function <br />The SDF defines the distance between a point in 3D space and the nearest point on the object's surface.This filter can be used to find out the thickness of the mesh <br />Given a face, a set of rays are shot inward, and an average of the distance to hit a face is saved in the face quality.
+The face quality is then mapped into a color ramp.This filter requires two values:<ul>	<li> the number of rays which will be shot from the barycenter of each face </li>	<li> the cone amplitude (in degrees) of the cone which we value as valid for the shooting angle </li></ul> <br /><b>For further details see the reference paper: Shapira Shamir Cohen-Or, Consistent Mesh Partitioning and Skeletonisation using the shaper diameter function, Visual Comput.
+J. (2008) </b> <br />This filter uses Embree3 library by INTEL.</p>

+   **Parameters:**

+   ``rays : int = 64``

+      .. raw:: html

+         <i>Number of rays</i>: The number of rays shoot from the barycenter of the face.
+The higher the number the higher the definition of the SDF but at the cost of the calculation time

+   ``cone_amplitude : float = 90``

+      .. raw:: html

+         <i>Cone amplitude </i>: The value for the angle (in degrees) of the cone for which we consider a ray shooting direction as a valid direction

+.. data:: compute_scalar_by_shape_diameter_function_per_vertex_gpu

    *MeshLab filter name*: 'Shape Diameter Function'

    .. raw:: html

       Calculate the SDF (<b>shape diameter function</b>) on the mesh, you can visualize the result colorizing the mesh.
 The SDF is a scalar function on the mesh surface and represents the neighborhood diameter of the object at each point.
 Given a point on the mesh surface,several rays are sent inside a cone, centered around the point's inward-normal, to the other side of the mesh.
 The result is a weighted sum of all rays lengths.
-For further details, see the reference paper:<br><b>Shapira Shamir Cohen-Or,<br>Consistent Mesh Partitioning and Skeletonisation using the shaper diamter function, Visual Comput.
+For further details, see the reference paper:<br><b>Shapira Shamir Cohen-Or,<br>Consistent Mesh Partitioning and Skeletonisation using the shaper diameter function, Visual Comput.
 J. (2008)</b> </p>

    **Parameters:**